lucia-auth/lucia/documentation-v2/content/main/basics/using-cookies.md

 ## Validate session cookies

-[`AuthRequest.validateRequest()`]() validates the request origin and the session cookie stored, renewing sessions if they're idle.
+[`AuthRequest.validate()`](/reference/lucia/interfaces/authrequest#validate) validates the request origin and the session cookie stored, renewing sessions if they're idle.
 It returns a valid session, or `null` if the session cookie is invalid or if the request is from an untrusted request origin.

 ```ts
 import { auth } from "./lucia.js";